AliceWonderland/senior-enrichment/README.md

 4. Check out the mock-view in the `wireframes` folder
 5. Start the build process with: `npm run build-watch`
 6. In another terminal, start your app with `npm start`
-7. PLEASE RUN `npm seed` TO SEED THE DATABASE.
+7. PLEASE RUN `npm run seed` TO SEED THE DATABASE.
 THANKS!
    Must run in a separate terminal while `npm start` is running.
 8. If you navigate to the URL you should see some UI and Data + A Fully Functioning App :)